ksuchanovsky/ToDo-app/docs/codePipeline/cleanup/README.md

 2. Delete Pipelines in CodePipeline
 3. Delete application in Beanstalk
 4. Terminate environments in Beanstalk
-5. Remove all deployed objects in S3 and delete bucket
+5. Remove all deployed objects in S3 and delete bucket.